Parwana’s journey to recovery from severe acute malnutrition

 As the nutrition counsellor wraps the mid-upper arm circumference (MUAC) measurement tape around Parwana’s thin arm, she completes a simple measurement that allows health workers to quickly determine if a child is acutely malnourished.
 The diagnosis is confirmed: severe acute malnutrition.

 Across Afghanistan, an estimated 3.2 million children under the age of five are expected to suffer from acute malnutrition this year.
 And UNICEF warns that without urgent action, over 1 million children under the age of 5 are at risk of dying from severe acute malnutrition.

 As soon as the nutrition counsellor diagnoses Parwana with severe acute malnutrition, her mother goes to the pharmacy to collect 28 sachets of ready-to-use therapeutic food (RUTF), a fortified peanut paste that helps children recover from malnutrition.
 UNICEF, the sole provider of RUTF in Afghanistan, has been sending hundreds of thousands lifesaving RUTF sachets all over the country.

-Between August and November this year, UNICEF helped to treat an estimated 121,000 children under-five suffering from severe acute malnutrition.
+Between August and November 2021, UNICEF helped to treat an estimated 121,000 children under-five suffering from severe acute malnutrition.
 Yet, the number of children provided with treatment has alarmingly increased lately.